pupil-labs/gaze-control/README.md

 Try not to blink while the target is green.
 It is fine to blink while a target is still red, so you can blink briefly between all targets.

 Once all targets have been presented, the calibration result will be output in the terminal and applied to the gaze targets immediately.
 The calibration will be saved in the `predictor.pkl` file.
 To rest the calibration, you can either delete this file and restart the application, or execute the calibration procedure again.

-When you start Gaze Control, it will automatically use the calibration file id one is available.
+When you start Gaze Control, it will automatically use the calibration file if one is available.